 - 1. Explain the difference between a principal offender and an accessory.
 Provide one example to support your answer. - 2.
 Explain how the Victorian Crimes Act defines a person who is involved in the commission of an offence. - 3.
-Outline how the law will treat: - a) a person who is involved in a crime but is not physically present when the offence is committed. - b) a person who is involved in a crime but does not realise that the facts constitute an offence. - 4.
+Outline how the law will treat: - a) a person who is involved in a crime but is not physically present when the offence is committed.b) a person who is involved in a crime but does not realise that the facts constitute an offence. - b) a person who is involved in a chine but does not realise that the facts constitute an offence. - 4.
 Identify the section in the Crimes Act that outlines who is involved in the commission of an offence. - 5.
 Identify the section in the Crimes Act that defines accessories.